 This is one of the key reasons why it it’s so vital to have an effective MRO strategy, but it’s also important because many businesses underestimate the amount they spend on MRO products over the course of a year and often don’t understand the significant hidden costs associated with MRO procurement.
 Getting MRO right makes it possible to achieve long-term, sustainable efficiency savings that will help your bottom line.

 While individual MRO purchases are often for low-value items the overall process of making those purchases costs, on average, twice as much as the actual product.
 Our research shows that an organisation spends £2 on the MRO procurement process for every £1 spent on the product itself.
 This may be because too much time is being spent on researching the cheapest product, which negates any actual savings made, for example, or an inefficient procurement process that has too many stages in the purchase-to-pay process could also create additional costs.

-On Connected Thinking we have provided a wealth of expert information, thought leadership and case studies examining the different areas of MRO procurement, offering advice on how to create or improve your MRO strategy and benefit from the savings this can create.
+On the Connected Thinking website there is a wealth of expert information, thought leadership and case studies examining the different areas of MRO procurement, offering advice on how to create or improve your MRO strategy and benefit from the savings this can create.